racheldrake/birdlearning/README.md

 Code is formatted such that all variables that need changed are at the top of the script, I don't recommend changing any of this because I'm not 100% certain that the folder tagging is the same throughout though I've tried to comment them as helpfully as possible.

-I highly recommend downloading the repository and running the analysis sccripts without changing anything in the headers for the smoothest experience.
+I highly recommend downloading the repository and running the analysis scripts without changing anything in the headers for the smoothest experience.

 ### Acknowledgements